 - In a large bowl, combine the flour, baking soda, and spices.
 Set aside.

 - In the bowl of an electric mixer, beat the butter and sugar on medium-high speed for 2 minutes until it’s light and fluffy.
 Add the egg and molasses and beat on medium speed until combined.
-Gradually add the flour mixture and mix on low speed until combined.
-The dough will be quite thick.

 - Divide the dough in thirds, form each third into a ball, flatten, and wrap with plastic.
 Chill the dough in the refrigerator for at least one hour or overnight.
 Remove the dough from the refrigerator and let it sit at room temperature for 5 to 10 minutes before you’re ready to begin rolling out the dough.

-- Preheat the oven to 350°F and line baking sheets with silicone baking mats or parchment paper.
-Place one of the thirds of dough on a lightly floured surface.
+- Place one of the thirds of dough on a lightly floured surface.
 Using a lightly floured rolling pin, roll the dough until it’s ⅛ inch thick.
-Cut the dough using snowflake cookie cutters (or any cookie cutters you like) and transfer the cookie cut outs to a baking sheet.

 - Bake the cookies 8 to 10 minutes.
 They should become slightly crisp but not darker in color.
 Let the cookies cool for a few minutes on the baking sheet before transferring to a wire rack to cool completely.